Multiconfigurational short-range on-top pair-density functional theory: Computational Details

 \

-\textbf{\ce{N2} potential and bond dissociation energy.} A series of energy calculations were performed on the ground-state singlet \ce{N2} molecule ($X ^1 \Sigma^{+}_g$) with a varying interatomic distance on the range 0.4 Å-5.0 Å with an increment of 0.025 Å. For all distances, the energy was determined utilizing the same methods as for the \ce{H2} molecule.
-In this study the potential energy curve was calculated for two $\mu$ values, $0.4$ bohr$^{-1}$ and 1.0 bohr$^{-1}$.
+\textbf{\ce{N2} potential and bond dissociation energy.} A series of energy calculations were performed on the ground-state singlet state ($X ^1 \Sigma^{+}_g$) and the lowest triplet state ($A ^3 \Sigma^{+}_u$) with a varying interatomic distance in the range 0.4 Å-5.0 Å with an increment of 0.025 Å. For all distances, the energy was determined utilizing the same methods as for the \ce{H2} molecule, for the range-separated methods with $\mu = 1.0$ bohr$^{-1}$.
 The CAS space was chosen to comprise of the valence orbitals and electrons ($\sigma_\mathrm{2s}\sigma^{*}_\mathrm{2s}\pi_\mathrm{2p} \sigma_\mathrm{2p}\pi_\mathrm{2p}^{*} \sigma_\mathrm{2p}^{*})^{10}$, i.e., CAS(10,8).
-The potential energy curve for the lowest triplet state of \ce{N2} ($A ^3 \Sigma^{+}_u$) was also determined with the above mentioned methods utilizing the same active space.
-For these calculations, the range-separated methods where only performed with a range-separation value of $1.0$ bohr$^{-1}$.
+In the Supplementary Material we provide a comparison of the range-separated singlet potential energy curves for $\mu = 0.4$ bohr$^{-1}$ and $\mu = 1.0$ bohr$^{-1}$.
 All calculations were done with Dunning's aug-cc-pVTZ basis set.\cite{dunning1989gaussian,kendall1992electron}

 \

 \textbf{\ce{Cr2} potential energy curves.} The minimum CAS(12,12) active space for correct dissociation was used, corresponding to the 3d and 4s orbitals.
 All calculations were performed with the aug-cc-pVTZ basis set\cite{balabanov2005systematically} and the Douglas-Kroll-He{\ss} (DKH2)\cite{douglas1974quantum,hess1986relativistic,jansen1989revision} second-order scalar relativistic Hamiltonian.
 It was verified that the CAS-sr$t$LDA calculations at the dissociation limit corresponded correctly to dissociation into two Cr atoms in their $^7S$ ground states.